-A bargain store stocked with women’s, man’s and children’s apparel,
+A bargain store stocked with women’s, men’s and children’s apparel,

-shoes, house hold items, jewelry, books, games and much more.
-Most of the merchandize is used although you can also
+shoes, household items, jewelry, books, games and much more.
+Most of the merchandise is used, although you can also

 Most weeks in the month they offer discounts of up to 70% off the price.